Pallbearer: Death in a fraternity or other societies

 If the dead was a member of a fraternity or other societies, the family could likely select that entire group.
 At Masonic funerals, pallbearers are usually selected from that order.
 If there are more than one organisation, it is possible that some would be chosen from each of these societies.
 The leaders of each society should be informed of the plan, in order to properly appoint their members.
-There is a tradition in a couple of places where trained pallbearers were chosen by funeral directors.
+There is a tradition in some places where trained pallbearers were chosen by funeral directors.
 When this happens, pallbearers acknowledge their duties and position, and are not required to go into details on the subject during that time.
 If the church path is narrow and the turns are sharp which may be hard to go past with pallbearers, a coffin carriage might be used.
 Otherwise the coffin can be lifted to the altar and placed down by the pallbearers.
 Unless the state of the street is that the coffin cannot be removed from the hearse standing near the curbing, it would not be backed up at either the church or house.
 Allocated seating for the pallbearers is usually at the left front pews, once the coffin is placed then pallbearers may sit, and funeral director sits directly behind the coffin.
 Thus, this shows how societies are impacted by a death of a member and how pallbearers function in short turns.